My explorations and adventures would not be quite as enjoyable without some of my best friends.

 Darlene Rickman is also a “titleholder” and Bryant’s wife for 40 plus years.
 I don’t get the opportunity to visit with her as often, but when I do I enjoy listening to her stories, and I particularly like to hear her laugh!
-Darlene has assembled the research and records of my horse family and friends for numerous years, and can guide you to the article, book or historical detail you are investigating.
-I’ve overheard she is a skillful cook who takes pleasure in raising something identified as chicken…I wonder if she cooks those?
-She has applied countless hours tending to the horses and we value all of her efforts!
-Darlene is a fantastic pal and I anticipate spending more time with her, after all you can’t help but to adore such a kind, strong, beautiful soul!
+Darlene has assembled the research and records of my horse family and friends for numerous years and can guide you to the article, book or historical detail you are investigating.
+I hear she is a skillful cook who takes pleasure in raising something identified as chicken…I wonder what Ms. Darlene does with those?
+She has applied countless hours tending to the horses, and we value all of her efforts!
+Ms. Darlene put together my first birthday party with balloons and a cake!
+She is the best, and we adore this kind, strong, and beautiful soul!

 Jim Stephens is a humorous guy!
-Jim resides in Texas with his wife, Anita and family.
+Jim resides in Texas with his wife, Anita, and family.
 His ancestors are from this area which was the draw for his purchasing property in Southeast Oklahoma.
 He owns a few tracts of land in the region and leases a portion of the acreage to my buddy Bryant.
-The arrangement permits my horse family and friends a protected environment, safe from harm.
-When Jim visits he typically invites my human friends to something labeled a cabin, some day I expect to discover what this is and be invited too!
-Jim is a grand supporter of my horse family and friends, a human I respect a great deal.
-I watch for him to pop in as I always experience the unexpected when he is here!
+My horse mom and dad reside on a parcel of his Chahta Isuba Ranch property currently.
+When Jim visits, he typically invites my human friends to something labeled a cabin, someday I hope to discover precisely what that item is.
+Until then I’ll continue grazing my days away!